Use AMS SSP to provision Amazon EKS on AWS Fargate in your AMS account - AMS Advanced User Guide

 Amazon Elastic Kubernetes Service (Amazon EKS) integrates Kubernetes with AWS Fargate by using controllers that are built by AWS using the upstream, extensible model provided by Kubernetes.
 These controllers run as part of the Amazon EKS-managed Kubernetes control plane and are responsible for scheduling native Kubernetes pods onto Fargate.
 The Fargate controllers include a new scheduler that runs alongside the default Kubernetes scheduler in addition to several mutating and validating admission controllers.
 When you start a pod that meets the criteria for running on Fargate, the Fargate controllers running in the cluster recognize, update, and schedule the pod onto Fargate.

-To learn more, see Amazon EKS on AWS Fargate Now Generally Available, also Amazon EKS Best Practices Guide for Security (includes "Recommendations" such as "Review and revoke unnecessary anonymous access" and more).
+To learn more, see Amazon EKS on AWS Fargate Now Generally Available and Amazon EKS Best Practices Guide for Security (includes "Recommendations" such as "Review and revoke unnecessary anonymous access" and more).

 Tip